More info on new TLDs

 - Combine the keyword with the domain ending and see if the domain is available.

-- Make sure that it's easy to type and easy to remember.
+- Make sure that your new domain name is easy to type and easy to remember.

 How do I see information about domain names?